mouseless/mouseless.codes/services.md

 probable that this software may eventually become outdated and miss out on essential technology upgrades.
 This occurs because organizations naturally prioritize their core business challenges over technical needs of auxiliary systems.
+This creates a persistent problem that requires professional attention.

-This creates a recurring issue that requires professional intervention.
 We're more than willing to offer our expertise to take the full responsibility for such systems.
 Through this approach, we aim to create a win-win scenario.
 It enables your workforce to focus on core business concerns while granting us an opportunity to address engineering challenges.